Battle of Lokot: Background

 The Lokot Autonomy was established in 1941, after the Germans entered the Soviet territory.
 It was a collaborationist semi-autonomous state led by Bronislav Kaminski.
 Its army was mostly known for fighting partisans during World War II, in which it had been very effective, according to the Germans.

 Their anti-partisan operations have inflicted heavy casualties against partisans.
 Some sources claiming they killed around 1584 partisans, and capturing 1568 too.
 Bronislav Kaminski created Lokot's People Militia in order to maintain order in said territory.
 The partisan forces of Alexander Saburov have been ordered to wipe out the Lokot Autonomy in "one blow".

 Battle

 The Partisans led by Alexander Saburov left their camp in the night between 7–8 January and started marching towards Lokot, the capital of Lokot Republic.
 The People's Militia of the Lokot Autonomy did not expect any attacks, and most of their army was sleeping.

 As the first gunshots were fired, the soldiers of the Lokot Autonomy quickly woke up, dressed up and went outside to defend the city from the attack.
-Despite the sudden ambush, the Lokot army quickly organised and started gaining advantage in the battle, pushing the partisans out of the city in the same night that the battle begun in.
+Despite the sudden ambush, the Lokot army quickly organised and started gaining advantage in the battle, pushing the partisans out of the city in the same night that the battle began in.

 Konstatin Voskoboinik - Starosta of the Lokot Autonomy was killed in the battle.